 Should I Change My Company's Name?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Any time you form a new company you are, essentially, starting from scratch in building up the business credit associated with that company.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.Any time you form a new company you are, essentially, starting from scratch in building up the business credit associated with that company.
 If you don't have a bank account or other credit accounts associated with that new company, it will be hard for you to develop any showing of credit-worthiness.